Why is a Recession a Great Time to Start a Company

 Small start-ups are malleable and as such can move fast during an economic crisis as compared to bigger companies.
 They are easily able to steer these changing tides.
 Start-ups can identify the weakness of larger companies and work more efficiently to maximise the opportunity missed by the larger companies.

 4. Saving on expenses

 During a recession, the price of most products and services drop considerably.
 As a result, businesses that are struggling and want to off-load their products and services will sell at a lower rate.
-Smart entrepreneurs will take advantage of the situation and help their company compete at a greater level with these businesses.
+Smart entrepreneurs will take advantage of the situation and help their companies compete at a greater level with these businesses.
 This will help the start-up come out on top.
-With more business coming in, entrepreneurs can rethink on how to find angel investors who will help put in more money to advance the company further.
+With more business coming in, entrepreneurs can rethink how to find angel investors who will help put in more money to advance the company further.

 5. An upturn in the market will occur

 Any start-up that can make it through an economic recession shows its hardy spirit.
 This encourages an angel investor to invest more into the business.
 Entrepreneurs who have proven themselves and helped their company grow in such a time help show their investors that the company is ready to scale at a larger level.
 Once the economy starts to rebound investors will want to look for companies that have shown spirit and perseverance in the market.

 To sum up